Idris Ahmad ʽAbd al Qadir Idris: Formerly secret Joint Task Force Guantanamo assessment

 On April 25, 2011, whistleblower organization WikiLeaks published formerly secret assessments drafted by Joint Task Force Guantanamo analysts.

 An assessment dated January 26, 2008, was published, recommending his continued detention in Guantanamo.

 It was ten pages long, and was signed by Mark Buzby, the camp commandant.

 Guantanamo Joint Review Task Force

 When President Barack Obama took office he instituted a new review procedure the Guantanamo Joint Review Task Force, which was to report back to him, within a year, after conducting new assessments of the captives' status.

-The review classified the captives into three groups, those who should face charges, those who could safely be released or transferred to other countries, and a third group, too innocent to face charges, but too dangerous for the USA to release.
+The review classified the captives into three groups, those who should face charges, those who could safely be released or transferred to other countries, and a third group, too innocent to face charges, but too dangerous for the US to release.
 Idris was classified as safe to release.

 Transfer to Oman

 Idris was transferred to Oman on June 13, 2015, with five other Yemenis.